SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 ---

 # Industrial Revolution Essay (Draft)
-**For a nation-state to achieve global success and dominance in the 19th century, they must leverage industrial modernization — bringing increased fighting power of an industrialized modern military
+**For a nation-state to achieve global success and dominance in the 19th century, they must leverage industrial modernization — bringing the increased fighting power of an industrialized modern military, the economic benefits of adopting and weaponizing free trade, and the centralized political